Proud to be Powered by Vontier. Sharing a united vision that is driven by innovation.

 Without going into too many technical details, these certifications are designed to ensure the following:

-EV chargers must accurately measure the amount of electricity (in kWh) delivered to a vehicle and display the measurement on a screen that customers can easily read.
+• Accuracy: EV chargers must accurately measure the amount of electricity in kWh delivered to a vehicle and display the measurement on a screen that customers can easily read.

 How are NTEP and CTEP different?

-NTEP is applicable nationally and certification is required in most US states.
+1. Scope: NTEP is applicable nationally and certification is required in most U.S. states.
 CTEP is only mandatory for public chargers in California.
 To operate in California, a network operator is likely to need both certifications.
-Conversely, operators receiving CTEP certification are also likely to meet all the standards required for NTEP certification enabling them to operate in other US states.
+Conversely, operators receiving CTEP certification are also likely to meet all the standards required for NTEP certification, enabling them to operate in other U.S. states.

-While EV adoption is growing rapidly, the industry is still in its early stages, and to sustain the same level of growth, people must be confident that EV charging is safe, fair, and reliable.
-These certifications foster consumer confidence by ensuring customers only pay for the electricity they consume and have complete transparency over the price they are paying for it.
+While EV adoption is growing rapidly, the industry is still in its early stages.
+To sustain the same level of growth, people must be confident that EV charging is safe, fair, and reliable.
+These certifications foster consumer confidence by ensuring customers only pay for the electricity they consume and have complete transparency over the price they are paying.
 The certifications also ensure that network operators maintain a high level of service by requiring reliable and accurate equipment.

 Driivz enables network operators to achieve NTEP/CTEP certification

-Driivz EV charging and energy management platform provides network operators with capabilities they need to achieve NTEP/CTEP certification.
-Driivz supports its customers by registering periodic meter values and cross referencing them with the billing tariff set for the charger.
+The Driivz EV charging and energy management platform provides network operators with the capabilities they need to achieve NTEP/CTEP certification.
+Driivz supports its customers by registering periodic meter values and cross-referencing them with the billing tariff set for the charger.
 If the unit energy cost changes during a charging session, Driivz will break down the session and calculate the cost per time interval.
-All the data is available through Driivz operator portal, or via API, and can be used to generate a NTEP/CTEP-compliant receipt that can then be printed by the charger or made digitally available to the customer.
+All the data is available through the Driivz operator portal or via API and can be used to generate an NTEP/CTEP-compliant receipt that can then be printed by the charger or made digitally available to the customer.

 Driivz billing support for NTEP and CTEP